ZackCipolletta/ADA-Compliance-Checker/README.md

 ADA Compliance Checker
 The ADA Compliance Checker is a web application designed to analyze HTML code for accessibility compliance, based on standards such as WCAG and ADA.
-It features a React frontend for user interaction and a Node.js backend for processing HTML and checking for accessibility issues using tools like axe-core and language-tags.
+It features a React frontend for user interaction and a Node.js backend for processing HTML and checking for accessibility issues using custom validation functions (e.g., checking heading structure and language attributes) with jsdom for DOM parsing and language-tags for language tag validation.
 The project is structured as a monorepo with two workspaces:

-client: The React frontend, built with Vite.
+client: The React frontend, built with Vite, where users input HTML and view accessibility issues.
-server: The Node.js backend, built with Express.
+server: The Node.js backend, built with Express, which processes HTML input and returns accessibility compliance results.

 Prerequisites
 Before setting up and running the application, ensure you have the following installed: